ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 ## 40. ReservedLicenses (not implemented/ cancelled)
+- a.This configuration key was never implemented.
+Licenses can still be reserved for named accounts, but that is a per-database setting on the application server, not a configuration key.
+See [Sessions and licenses](../advanced/security/sessions-and-licenses.md).

 ## 41. EnableCreateGroupForUser
 - a.Action: When this key has value and this value is "1" or "true" (case-insensitive), when creating a new user in the database, a new group with the user’s name will be created automatically as well.